oehf/ipf-docs/_pages/ihe/fhir/fhirDeployment.md

 ### Embedded in Spring Boot

-Container deployments embedded in [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html) can be easily achieved by depending on [ipf-fhir-stu3-spring-boot-starter](../ipf-fhir-stu3-spring-boot-starter/index.html)
+Container deployments embedded in [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html) can be easily achieved by depending on [ipf-fhir-stu3-spring-boot-starter] or and [ipf-fhir-r4-spring-boot-starter].
 This starter module along with `camel-servlet-starter` sets up the necessary servlets and the servlet init parameters are mapped to application properties.